luismts/100-days-of-blockchain-code/README.md

   **Today's Progress**: Create HelloWorld contract with EOS

-  **Thoughts**: Found out how to access the terminal of your Docker container and used the 'eosiocpp' compiler (also added an alias to my `.zshrc` file).
+  **Thoughts**: Found out how to access the terminal of your Docker container and used the `eosiocpp` compiler (also added an alias to my `.zshrc` file).
 I struggled a bit with keeping track of all my different PKeys and SKeys all my different accounts but everything is very well documented so I am still excited to learn more!
    * `docker exec -it <container_id> /bin/bash`
    * `alias eosiocpp='docker exec -it eosio /opt/eosio/bin/eosiocpp'`